LW83/project4new/README.md

 - __Target Audience__

    - The target audience for this application are local county council Dog Pounds and animal rescue shelters.
-This app is not intended for use by the general public.
+This site is not intended for use by the general public.

 - __User Stories__